Room 015; ext. 241

 Arnel is responsible for general supervision and maintenance of our lovely Regis Building.
 Arnel ensures that the building runs smoothly, efficiently and safely for all of our learning needs.
 His years of experience and service at the college has played an integral role to our success.

 Sonal came to Regis College as an MDiv student in 2011.
 While studying, she worked in Campus Ministry and Young Adult formation at the Newman Centre and continued to do so full time after her studies.
 She is now back at Regis College since the summer of 2017 to work in Student Life and Recruitment.
 Her work is centered on making students feel welcome and committed to the Mission of Regis College and inviting new faces to consider further study at Regis.

 So, if you’re around the College, have any questions, want to share a joke or a good coffee place, feel free to come visit her!
 She’ll be thrilled to see you.

-“As a MTS student in 2010 my heartfelt desire was to receive a theological education that not only deepened my faith but enabled me to find a workplace where I could practice and grow my faith while also using my years of human resources experience in meaningful ways.
+“As a MTS student in 2010 my heartfelt desire was to receive a theological education that not only deepened and grew my faith but also enabled me to find a workplace where I could practice my years of human resources experience in meaningful ways.
 Well I found that workplace here at Regis College and so much more than I could have imagined!
 Our College mission is grounded in Ignatian spirituality inviting us to serve the Church, the world and each other through our Gospel values.
 Our faith-filled community provides opportunities for rich academic learning and discourse, friendships, liturgies and social events that re-affirm our mission and nourish us.
-It is a privilege to work in such a unique environment with the Jesuits and laity serving and being challenged in new ways knowing that we are people of God wanting to find God in all things”.
+It is a privilege to work in such a unique environment knowing that we are people of God wanting to find God in all things.”